SamuelVedel/kerpad/README.md

 While the program is running, you can stop it by typing `CTRL-C`.
 When you type `CTRL-C`, you have to touch the touchpad a last time for the program to stop.

 By default, the edge motion only work when the touchpad is pressed, or when you doubled-touched it.
-But you can have edge motion by just touching the touchpad if you run:
+But you can have edge motion by just touching it if you run:
 ```
 sudo ./kerpad -a
 ```